HomeGlossary › Assam Tea

 Did you know?

-The Assam region produces over 50% of India's total tea output, and its distinctive malty character comes from the unique Camellia sinensis var. assamica — a separate variety from Chinese tea plants, discovered wild in Assam's jungles in 1823.
+The Assam region produces over 50% of India's total tea output, and its particular malty character comes from the unique Camellia sinensis var. assamica — a separate variety from Chinese tea plants, discovered wild in Assam's jungles in 1823.

 Extraction & Chemistry